Ball State University: The Ball brothers and Ball State Teachers College era (1917–1960)

 In 1935, the school added the Fine Arts Building for art, music, and dance instruction.
 Enrollment that year reached 1,151: 723 women and 428 men.
 As an expression of the many gifts from the Ball family since 1917, sculptor Daniel Chester French was commissioned by Muncie's chamber of commerce to cast a bronze fountain figure to commemorate the 20th anniversary of the Ball brothers' gift to the state.
-His creation, the statue Beneficence, still stands today between the Administration Building and Lucina Hall where Talley Avenue ends at University Avenue.
+His creation, Beneficence, stands between the Administration Building and Lucina Hall where Talley Avenue ends at University Avenue.

 Ball State, like the rest of the nation, was affected by the onset of World War II.
 There were several dramatic changes on Ball State's campus during World War II.
 In 1939 Ball State began its Civilian Pilot Training program which had popular enrollment.
 This program allowed students and local resident to learn to fly, instructed by the Muncie Aviation Company.
 By the Fall of 1941 Ball State reached its peak enrollment to this point of 1,588 students.
 When the United States entered the war, Ball State like many other college campuses, saw a decline in male enrollment.
 At this time Ball State partnered with the United States military and established two training programs on campus, the Army Specialized Training Program and Navy V-1 Program.
 Each of these programs encouraged male enrollment in the college that also trained them to go on as pilots in the military service.

 Ball State students and staff also contributed to the war effort by supporting the troops abroad.
 Students and staff led by Sherly DeMotte, a member of the English faculty, wrote dozens of letters to Ball State students and staff serving overseas.
 By 1943 a dozen students from Ball State had become war casualties.
-To bring awareness to their service, in 1943 the War Morale Committee headed by Dr. LaFollette in collaboration with the class of 1943, dedicated the Roll of Honor in April.
-This memorial wall listed the names of all those who served during the war.
-By the War's end, forty-eight students had given their lives in the service and Ball State had trained more than 1,200 pilots in their training program.
-Those who paid the ultimate sacrifice were honored by Ball State in 1946 in their "Gold Star Memorial Service" in which surviving family members of those students were invited to the school and honored by students and staff.
+To bring awareness to their service, in 1943 the War Morale Committee dedicated the Roll of Honor; it listed the names of all those who served during the war.